died of a rare chromosomal anomaly - breaking latest news - Breaking Latest News

-After 13 years of studies, the cause of the disease that transformed the cartilage of the little girl into bones was discovered, killing her at the age of eight.
-The study published in Nature Communications

 Her name was Beatrice Naso, or more affectionately Bea.
-Everyone knew her as the stone child because her body had turned into an armor that imprisoned her due to a very rare genetic disease, to this day remained without a name.
-Specialists from all over the world had worked together to study her unique and rare case but only now, five years after his death in 2018, at the age of 8 an international team of scientists managed to identify the disease that affected the little girl and their work was published in Nature Communication.
+Everyone knew her as the “little girl of stone” because her body had turned into an armor that imprisoned her due to a very rare genetic disease, to this day remained without a name.
+Specialists from all over the world had worked together to study his unique and rare case but only now, five years after his death in 2018, at the age of 8, has an international team of scientists managed to identify the disease that has impressed the little one and their work was published in Nature Communication.

 History

-Bea’s dramatic story begins in 2010 when a few months after her birth she fractures her wrist while her mother dresses her.
-The little girl is examined in the Pediatric Clinical Genetics Clinic of the Regina Margherita Children’s Hospital of the City of Health in Turin because she has swellings in the joints that begin to stiffen and calcify.
-Radiographs and CT scans confirm that the cartilages are rapidly turning into bonemaking the movements of the arms and legs became more and more difficult and then impossible.
+Bea’s dramatic story begins in 2010 when a few months after her birth she breaks her wrist while her mother is dressing her.
+The little girl is examined in the Pediatric Clinical Genetics Clinic of the Regina Margherita Children’s Hospital of the Città della Salute in Turin because she has swellings in the joints that begin to stiffen and calcify.
+Radiographs and CT scans confirm that the cartilages are rapidly turning into bonemaking the movements of the arms and legs became increasingly difficult and then impossible.
 Expert doctors from all over the world are consulted, but no one has ever seen anything like this before.

 A search that lasted 13 years